-The class will be co-taught by Professors Lincoln and Erdos.
 The class consists of two 75 minute lectures (Tues, Thur) and one 50 minute discussion (Mon) each week.
-On any given lecture date, one of the two instructors will deliver the lecture for both the A1 and B1 sections.
 Attendance in lectures is mandatory and will be tracked through TopHat participation (see later section for details).
 The two sections of the course, A1 and B1, will be treated as one class.
-The content of the two lectures is identical1, assignments will be shared, students can mix-and-match A and B lecture and discussion sections.
+The content of the two lectures is identical1, assignments, course staff and all resources will be shared, students can mix-and-match A and B lecture and discussion sections.

 The TFs and TAs will lead the discussion sessions.
 The objective is to reinforce the concepts covered in the lectures through problem-solving, and to provide clarification and guidance on the homework assignments.

 We will hold multiple office hours throughout the week, the purpose of these is to answer specific questions about the material and help with assignments.
-Students are welcome to attend any of the office hours.
+Students are welcome to attend office hours with any of the instructors.
+The exact schedule will be communicated on Piazza.